-- Representation of former National Hockey League players in a Class Action against the league.
+- Representation of former National Hockey League (NHL) players in a Class Action against the league for concussion injuries.

 Mr. Silverman's cases have often been reported in the international print media.
 He has appeared on broadcast media programs including 60 Minutes, BBC Worldwide, The Today Show, Good Morning America, the Dr. Phil Show and ESPN Sports Center, to name a few.
 He has served as a legal consultant for the Washington Post, the Baltimore Sun, the Maryland Daily Record, and the Baltimore NBC and Fox affiliates.
 He has been invited by the Bar Association to lecture before colleagues and has served as a member of the Judicial Selections Committee.
 He also has been invited to lecture at area law schools.
 His biography has been selected for annual publication in Who's Who of American Law and the National Registry of Who's Who Professionals and Executives.
 He also earned selection to the Million Dollar Advocates Forum, recognizing lawyers who have obtained civil jury verdicts in excess of one million dollars.

 In 2005 Mr. Silverman was appointed to a four year term by Governor Robert L. Ehrlich, Jr. and confirmed by the Maryland Senate to one of three statewide attorney positions on the Commission on Judicial Disabilities.
 The Commission is empowered to investigate complaints, conduct hearings and impose sanctions against Maryland judges.
 He was recently re-appointed by Governor Martin O'Malley to a second four-year term as a member of that Commission.